fserb/bkc/pages/bouncing/bouncing.md

 ```

 It doesn't really matter in which direction we draw the triangle, so we might as
 well draw the simplest way possible.
-We choose a triangle is perfectly
+We choose an equilateral triangle that is
-inscribed inside a circle of radius $1$.
+perfectly inscribed inside a circle of radius $1$, with the first point
+pointing straight up.

 ```op:render_particles+7
     ctx.beginPath();